-Nominations have now closed for the 2018 STANLEY HAWES AWARD for contribution to documentary in Australia.
+Nominations are NOW OPEN for the 2019 STANLEY HAWES AWARD for contribution to documentary in Australia.

 The $5,000 Stanley Hawes Award is presented annually at the Australian International Documentary Conference (AIDC) to a person who has made an outstanding contribution to the Australian documentary sector.

 Nominees can come from all facets of the industry and can be a producer, director, broadcaster, distributor, educator, editor, archivist, cinematographer, sound recordist, or other craftsperson or technical specialist.

 The Award was established in 1997 to honour documentary producer and director Stanley Hawes – Producer-in-Chief of the Australian National Film Board and Commonwealth Film Unit from 1946-1969 – and recognises the significant support he gave independent filmmakers in the documentary sector.

 The winner of the 2019 Stanley Hawes Award will be announced at the next AIDC, happening 3 - 6 March 2019.

 See below for further information about past winners, nominee selection criteria, and the award voting process.

 2017 - Brian Beaton (posthumous)

 2016 - Sonya Pemberton